6 dead, nearly 2 dozen injured after severe storms tear through Tennessee

 Montgomery County

-Three people were reported dead after severe weather rolled through the area Saturday afternoon.
+Three people, including a child, were reported dead after severe weather rolled through the area, north of Nashville, Saturday afternoon.
 As of Saturday night, first responders were still out in full force in Clarksville.

 The Clarksville Police Department announced that officers, as well as members of Clarksville Fire Rescue and Montgomery County EMS, were responding to multiple locations due to extensive damage from the tornado that touched down at approximately 1:35 p.m.

-Montgomery County officials told News 2 that first responders are currently in the “search and rescue phase” following the tornado activity, which destroyed multiple structures.
-Crews are reportedly searching homes for anyone who may have been trapped or injured, especially since there are confirmed injuries, but there are no confirmed missing persons at this time.
+Montgomery County officials told WKRN that first responders are currently in the “search and rescue phase” following the tornado activity, which destroyed multiple structures.
+Crews were reportedly searching homes for anyone who may have been trapped or injured, especially since there are confirmed injuries, but there are no confirmed missing persons at this time.

 “This is a sad day for our community.
 We are praying for those who are injured, lost loved ones, and lost their homes.
 This community pulls together like no other and we will be here until the end,” Montgomery County Mayor Wes Golden said.